nativeit/boilerplate-bash/doc/EXPLAIN.md

 Just use one of 4 methods to generate a new script, that has all the functionality to

-0. 1 self-contained file, no external depedencies
+1.	one self-contained file, no external dependencies
-1. parse options and parameters
+2.	parse options and parameters
-2. generate clean usage
+3.	generate clean usage
-3. run in silent/quiet or verbose mode
+4.	run in silent/quiet or verbose mode
-4. create and clean up temporary folder/files
+5.	create and clean up temporary folder/files
-5. better error reporting
+6.	better error reporting
-6. Bash CI (Github Actions)
+7. Bash CI (Github Actions)

 		flag|h|help|show usage
 		flag|q|quiet|no output